zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 While domain-based configuration is not required to support national clouds, there is great overlap between settings that are changed for community clouds.
 It is often easier to store settings like links in domain-based configuration.
 Additionally, domain-based configuration includes support for expanding links from link redirection, or from shortener services such as **FwLink** and `aka.ms` services.

 Extensions that are called contain additional code that pushes values to the browser.
-The consumption example located at [consumption example](#consumption-example) demonstrates the pattern that wires up server-side domain-based configuration.
+The sample code located at [Sample configuration](#sample-configuration) demonstrates the pattern that wires up server-side domain-based configuration.

 **NOTE**: Settings like ARM endpoints are not typically candidates for domain-based configuration.